PerlDancer/perldancer-book/README.md

 the production of 500 copies and sending them to their owners with appropriate shipping costs.

-We'll aslo some of the money to "buy time" to the authors, when needed (as all of us are working on our free-time).
+We'll aslo use some of the money to "buy time" to the authors, when needed (as all of us are working on this project during our free-time).

 ## Table of contents

 This is a first draft of the Table of Contents of the book.
-Of course it will change,  but will give a good idea of the book's content.
+Of course it will change, but it gives a good idea of the book's expected content.

 The order of the chapters might change, that's why we don't number them here.